Shopify/polaris/src/components/Button/README.md

 Buttons can have different states that are visually and programmatically conveyed to merchants.

 - Use the `ariaControls` prop to add an `aria-controls` attribute to the button.
-Use it to point to the unique `id` of the content that the button manages.
+Use the attribute to point to the unique `id` of the content that the button manages.
 - If a button expands or collapses adjacent content, then use the `ariaExpanded` prop to add the `aria-expanded` attribute to the button.
 Set the value to convey the current expanded (`true`) or collapsed (`false`) state of the content.
 - Use the `disabled` prop to set the `disabled` state of the button.
 This prevents merchants from being able to interact with the button, and conveys its inactive state to assistive technologies.